 The Female Prisoner Protection Act aims to ensure the safety and protection of female inmates and juveniles by mandating that they be housed according to their biological sex.
 The bill emphasizes the constitutional right to separate inmates by sex to serve government interests, particularly in protecting women from sexual abuse and violence.
-It introduces new provisions in the Family Code and Government Code that require the Texas Juvenile Justice Department and the Texas Department of Criminal Justice to place children and inmates in facilities based on their biological sex, as determined by their official birth certificates or other government records.
+It amends the Family Code to include provisions that require the Texas Juvenile Justice Department to place children in detention facilities based on their biological sex as determined by their official birth certificates or other government records.
+Additionally, it establishes that the vital statistics unit cannot charge fees for issuing birth certificates for this purpose.

 Statutes affected: